 - Engineering sector with opportunities in electrical engineering and other fields that play a major role in the economic development of the country.

 - Sales jobs including salespersons, associates, representatives, managers and business-minded individuals.

 NOC: A Classification that Matters for Immigration

-This is a great tool when looking for jobs in Canada for PR, as your skill level determines your score on the point based immigration system of Express Entry.
-This systems is called CRS System, you may learn more about it here.
+This is a great tool when looking for jobs in Canada for PR, as your skill level determines your score on the point-based immigration system of Express Entry.
+This system is called CRS System, you may learn more about it here.

 What Does the NOC Classification Have to Do with Immigration?

 The Canada national occupational classification decides if you meet the eligibility criteria for a particular job type.
 ‘Skilled’ jobs fall under NOC Skill Type 0, A, or B. To apply for immigration as a skilled worker, one has to find their NOC code according to their job title, experience, and skill level.

 There are three express entry programs that allow skilled workers and traders to immigrate to Canada as permanent residents.